Company Can’t Pay PAYE To HMRC

-Can I be held personally responsible for PAYE arrears debts?
+Can I personally be responsible for PAYE arrears debts?

 HMRC may request a compliance visit to check your PAYE records.
-It is important you understand what a HMRC compliance check includes.
+It is important to understand what a HMRC compliance check includes.

-If HMRC surmises you have knowingly failed to pay your tax owed, then HMRC may submit a Personal Liability Notice (PLN).
+If HMRC assumes you have knowingly failed to pay your tax due, HMRC may therefore issue a Personal Liability Notice (PLN).

-Section 121C, Social Security Administration Act 1992, refers to how PLN’s provide HMRC the authority to hold company directors personally responsible when fraud or severe neglect exists in the tax affairs of a limited company.
+Section 121C, Social Security Administration Act 1992, refers to how PLNs provide HMRC with the authority to hold company directors personally responsible when fraud or severe neglect exists in the tax affairs of a limited company.